A Survey of Query Optimization in Large Language Models: Query Abstraction

+\textsc{Chain-of-Abstraction (CoA)}~\citep{CoA} abstracts general chain-of-thought reasoning into chains with abstract variables.
+This enables LLMs to solve queries by utilizing domain-specialized tools, such as calculators for mathematical operations or search engines for factual lookups.
+The abstract variables serve as placeholders for tool outputs, allowing the reasoning chain to be constructed before specific values are computed.
+This separation of reasoning structure from specific values provides robustness against computational errors and enables verification of reasoning logic independent of specific facts.

-Similarly, \textsc{AoT} \cite{AoT} utilizes an abstract skeletal framework to structure the entire reasoning process, potentially unlocking the key to eliciting abstract reasoning.
-Unlike the unconstrained CoT, the \textsc{AoT} format explicitly integrates different levels of abstraction throughout the reasoning process.
-At each higher level, the abstraction is a distilled version of the lower level, containing fewer concrete details while clearly stating the objective and functionality of each reasoning step.
-In addition, \citet{Crafting-the-Path} generates a higher level of abstraction information that serves as the contextual background for the existing query.
-This approach enriches the direct information about the query object within the initial query, providing a more comprehensive understanding.
+\textsc{Abstraction-of-Thought (AoT)}~\citep{AoT} uses an abstract skeletal framework to structure the entire reasoning process.
+Unlike unconstrained chain-of-thought, AoT explicitly integrates different levels of abstraction throughout reasoning.
+At each higher level, the abstraction is a distilled version containing fewer concrete details while clearly stating the objective and functionality of each reasoning step.
+This hierarchical structure makes reasoning more transparent and enables identification of errors at appropriate abstraction levels.

-Focusing on multi-faceted queries, \textsc{MA-RIR} \cite{MA-RIR} defines a query aspect as a sub-span of a multi-aspect query that represents a distinct topic or facet within the query.
-This allows for more focused and effective reasoning across different aspects of a complex query.
-To further improve reasoning efficiency and accuracy, \textsc{Meta-Reasoning} \cite{Meta-Reasoning} seeks to deconstruct the semantics of entities and operations within each query into generic symbolic representations.
-This methodology allows LLMs to learn generalized reasoning patterns across a variety of semantically complex scenarios.

-Recently, recognizing the role of explicit logical guidance, \textsc{RuleRAG} \cite{RuleRAG} observes that widespread logical rules can guide people to accomplish given tasks.
-It proposes a new approach that can recall documents supporting queries logically in the directions of these rules, generating final responses based on retrieved information and attributable rules. \textsc{SimGRAG} \cite{SimGRAG} effectively tackles the challenge of aligning query texts with knowledge graph (KG) structures through a two-stage process.
-First, in the query-to-pattern stage, it uses a large language model to transform queries into desired graph patterns.
-Second, in the pattern-to-subgraph stage, it quantifies the alignment between these patterns and candidate subgraphs using a graph semantic distance (GSD).